Paul Robeson: 1939–1945: World War II, and the Broadway Othello

 Robeson's last British film was The Proud Valley (1940), set in a Welsh coal-mining town.
-Shortly after the outbreak of World War II, Robeson and his family returned to the United States in 1940, to Enfield, Connecticut, and he became America's "no.1 entertainer" with a radio broadcast of Ballad for Americans.
+The film was still being shot when Hitler's invasion of Poland led to Britain's declaration of war at the beginning of September 1939; several weeks later, just after the completion of filming, Robeson and his family returned to the United States, arriving in New York in October 1939.
+They lived at first in the Sugar Hill neighborhood of Harlem, and in 1941 settled in Enfield, Connecticut.

+After his well-received performance of Ballad for Americans on a live CBS radio broadcast on November 5, with a repeat performance on New Year's Day 1940, the song became a popular seller.
+In 1940, the magazine Collier's named Robeson America's "no. 1 entertainer".
 Nevertheless, during a tour in 1940, the Beverly Wilshire Hotel was the only major Los Angeles hotel willing to accommodate him due to his race, at an exorbitant rate and registered under an assumed name, and he therefore dedicated two hours every afternoon to sitting in the lobby, where he was widely recognised, "to ensure that the next time Black[s] come through, they'll have a place to stay."
 Los Angeles hotels lifted their restrictions on black guests soon afterwards.

 Robeson narrated the 1942 documentary Native Land which was labeled by the FBI as communist propaganda.
-After an appearance in Tales of Manhattan (1942), a production which he felt was "very offensive to my people", he announced that he would no longer act in films because of the demeaning roles available to blacks.
-(See Tales of Manhattan#Controversy surrounding fifth tale upon 1942 release).
+After an appearance in Tales of Manhattan (1942), a production which he felt was "very offensive to my people" due to the way the segment was handled in stereotypes, he announced that he would no longer act in films because of the demeaning roles available to blacks.